 If you're looking to add a smart lock to an existing door, this is the best smart lock.
 It looks great and we found it to work flawlessly; we can't think of a better option whether you're administering it from near or far.

-A multi-point lock is built into the structure of a door, providing multiple bolts which engage with the frame when the lock is activated.
+For front doors with serious security, a multi-point lock is built into the structure of a door, providing multiple bolts which engage with the frame when the lock is activated.
 If you have a UPVC front or back door, you likely have a multi-point lock; they're not common elsewhere, but if you have to pull the handle up before you can turn the key to lock the door that's another good indicator.

 Multi-point locks offer good protection against forced entry, and they generally only need a single key to get them locked up.
 But realistically a multi-point mechanism does mean you're rather limited in terms of your smart lock options.
 It's not as if you can just whip out a drill and drop in a deadlock.
 The only real option, save for ripping out the whole door and potentially all the fittings around it, is to replace the handle assembly with something smarter.